levipg/Xchain/README.md

 ## Internal Design

-Glossary:
+glossary:

-* **blockchains**: the current blockchain and possibly different known forks.
+* blockchains: the current blockchain and possibly different known forks.
-* **clock**: general time tracking to know the time in blockchain unit (epoch/slot)
+* clock: general time tracking to know the time in blockchain unit (epoch/slot)
-* **tip**: the current fork that is considered the correct one, related to consensus algorithm.
+* tip: the current fork that is considered the correct one, related to consensus algorithm.

-## Tasks.

-Each node runs several tasks.
-Task is a process with a clearly defined interface that abstracts a particular task.

 General tasks:

-* **Network task**: handle new connections, and perform lowlevel queries.
-  It does queries parsing and routing them to the other tasks: block, client or transaction tasks.
+* Network task: Handle new connections, and lowlevel queries. mostly parsing and routing them to block, client or transaction tasks.

-* **Block task**: handles blocks reception from other nodes and the leadership thread.
-The blocks can be external and internal.
-External block (...), and internal block (...).
+* Block task: Handle all the blocks reception from nodes and leadership thread.
-  When the task receives an external block it validates the block.
-If validation succeeds then the task appends blocks to the blockchain and checks if the tip needs any changes.
-  When the task receives an internal block it does the same actions except for block validation.
-And then broadcasts the change of the tip to the network thread.
+  On reception of external blocks, validate the block, and on succesful validation append to the blockchains, check if the blockchain tip need change.
+On internal block reception, same except without need for validation, broadcast change of tip back to network thread

-* **Leadership task**: waits for each new slot, evaluates if this node is a slot leader.
-In case if it is, the task creates a new block (with a set of known transactions) referencing the latest known and agreed block in the blockchain.
-Then the task sends it to the block thread for processing.
+* Leadership task: Wait for each new slot, and evaluate whether or not this node is a slot leader.
+If yes, then create a new block (with a set of known transactions) referencing the latest known and agreed block in the blockchain, then send it to the block thread for processing (appending to blockchain structure, then broadcasting)

-* **Client task**: receives block header/body queries.
-This task is in charge of in accord [!!!] with the blockchains, reply to the client.
+* Client task: receive block header/body queries (e.g. Get Block 1 to 2000), and is in charge of in accord with the blockchains, reply to the client.

-* **Transaction task**: receives new transactions from the network, validates transaction and handle duplicates.
+* Transaction task: receive new transaction from the network, validate transaction and handle duplicates.
-  Also the broadcast to other nodes new (valid) transaction received.
+  Also broadcast to other nodes new (valid) transaction received.

 ![Internal Architecture](/.architecture-1.png?raw=true "Internal Architecture")

 ## How To Use

-In order to use xchain you need to configure your blockchain and configure your node.
-In order to configure a blockchain you should have a genesis file.
-If you want to create a new blockchain you can create a new genesis file.
-See 'create your genesis file' section.

-Then you need to configure your nodes, see 'node configuration section'.

-After configuring the blockchain and the node you can start one, see 'starting the node' section.

 ### Create your genesis file

-In order to do so you should create:
+if you don't have a genesis file yet but you want to create a new bkockchain you will need to create:

 * the genesis data : That is the data that will be used to initialise the protocol properties (like the initial UTxOs);
 * the protocol properties;

-Run following command to generate your `genesis.yaml` file:
+There is simple command you can run to generate your genesis.yaml file:

 ```
 xchain init \